uvarc/rc-website/content/resource/rivanna/software/overview.md

 +++

 # Overview
-Research Computing at UVA offers a variety of standard software packages for all users.
+Research Computing at UVA offers a variety of standard software packages for all Rivanna users.
 We also install requested software based on the needs of the HPC community as a whole.
 Software used by a single group should be installed by that group’s members, ideally on leased storage controlled by the group.
 Departments with a set of widely-used software packages may install them to the lsp_apps space.
 The Research Computing group also provides limited assistance for individual installations.

 For help installing research software on your PC, please contact Research Software Support at <a href="mailto:res-consult@virginia.edu">res-consult@virginia.edu</a>.